Despite the progress made by international conventions, biological weapons (BW) and chemical weapons (CW) still pose a

 The 2010 State Department report on compliance with the BWC details that Russia continues to engage in dual-use biological research activities, yet there is no evidence that such work is inconsistent with BWC obligations.
 It assesses that it remains unclear whether Russia has fulfilled its obligations under Article I of the convention.
 The 2017 report states that “Russia’s annual BWC CBM submissions since 1992 have not satisfactorily documented whether the BW items under these programs were destroyed or diverted to peaceful purposes, as required by Article II of the BWC.”

-State declaration: Russia possessed the world’s largest chemical weapons stockpile: 40,000 metric tons of chemical agent, including VX, sarin, soman, mustard, lewisite, mustard-lewisite mixtures, and phosgene.
+State declaration: Russia possessed the world’s largest chemical weapons stockpile: approximately 40,000 metric tons of chemical agent, including VX, sarin, soman, mustard, lewisite, mustard-lewisite mixtures, and phosgene.

-Russia has declared this to the OPCW and has commenced destruction.
+Russia has declared this to the OPCW and commenced destruction.
 Along with the United States, Russia received an extension when it was unable to complete destruction by the 2012 deadline imposed by the CWC.
 A 2016 OPCW report indicated that as of 2015, Russia had destroyed about 92 percent of its stockpile (around 36,7500 metric tons).
-Russia has already destroyed all of its Category 2 and Category 3 chemical weapons and is scheduled to complete chemical weapon destruction by December 2020.
+On September 27, 2017, the OPCW announced that Russia completed destruction of its chemical weapons arsenal.

-Allegations: The U.S. has some reservations about Russian compliance with the CWC, as expressed in the 2017 State Department report on CWC compliance which stated “The United States cannot certify that Russia has met its obligations under the Convention,” and which asserted that Russia had not made a complete declaration of its stockpile.
+Allegations: The U.S. has some reservations about Russian compliance with the CWC, as expressed in the 2017 State Department report on CWC compliance which stated “The United States cannot certify that Russia has met its obligations under the Convention,” and asserted that Russia had not made a complete declaration of its stockpile.

 State declaration: South Korea declared a chemical weapons stockpile of unspecified agents when it joined the CWC in 1997 and completed destruction of its declared arsenal on July 10, 2008.
 It does not admit publically that it possessed chemical weapons and was noted in OPCW materials as a “state party.